VietnamOfficial Name: Socialist Republic of Vietnam

-Vietnam is a developing, mainly agrarian country that is moving from a centrally-planned economy to a market economy.
-Vietnam remains a one-party state, however, in which the Government of Vietnam is subordinate to the political control of the Communist Party of Vietnam.
 Tourist facilities can be basic in rural areas but are increasingly well established in Hanoi, Ho Chi Minh City, and some beach and mountain resorts.
-Read the Department of State Fact Sheet on Vietnam for additional information on U.S.- Vietnam relations.
+Read the Department of State Fact Sheet on Vietnam for additional information on U.S. - Vietnam relations.

 Entry, Exit & Visa Requirements

-Even if you have a valid visa, you may be refused entry into Vietnam.
-Note that Vietnamese immigration regulations require foreigners entering Vietnam to undertake only the activity for which their visas were issued.
-Travelers who plan to perform volunteer or charitable work should obtain the correct visa classification before traveling to Vietnam.
-If you change the purpose of your visit after you have received your visa, you must obtain a new visa outside of Vietnam appropriate for your new activities before beginning those activities.
-Individuals intending to work in Vietnam must first obtain a work permit before applying for their work visa.
-If you plan to travel from Vietnam to Laos by land, you should request that your visa be affixed to your passport.
-Lao immigration requires proof that travelers have departed Vietnam, something that can only be shown with an adhesive visa.
+If you plan to travel from Vietnam to Laos by land, you should request that an adhesive visa be affixed to your passport instead of a detachable one.
+Lao immigration officials require proof that travelers have departed Vietnam, something that can only be shown with an adhesive visa.
 Vietnamese officials remove detachable visas from passports when travelers depart Vietnam, leaving travelers with no proof of their Vietnam departure.
-This situation can result in Lao officials requiring the traveler to return to Vietnam.
+This situation can result in Lao officials requiring travelers to return to Vietnam.

-If your U.S. passport is lost or stolen in Vietnam, you must obtain both a replacement passport and a replacement Vietnamese visa.
-In the event of an emergency, the U.S. Embassy and Consulate General can issue you a limited validity replacement passport in as little as one day; however, the Vietnamese government requires three to five working days to issue a replacement visa.
-Unfortunately, neither the U.S. Embassy nor the Consulate General can assist you in expediting the replacement of your Vietnamese visa.
+If your U.S. passport is lost or stolen in Vietnam, you will need both a replacement passport and a replacement Vietnamese visa in order to arrive AND depart Vietnam.
+The U.S. Embassy in Hanoi and Consulate General in Ho Chi Minh City can usually issue you a limited validity replacement passport in as little as one business day for emergency purposes; however, the Vietnamese government requires three to five working days to issue a replacement visa.
+The U.S. Embassy and the Consulate General cannot expedite the replacement of your Vietnamese visa.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.